zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 > A team will perform well only if peak performance is elicited from the individuals in it.

-I'm arguing that either you are a designer / developer / tech lead or manager, helping to build such a system is a step to augment the output of the team.
+I'm arguing that no matter if you are a designer / developer / tech lead or manager, helping to build such a system is a step to augment the output of the team.